outragedpinkracoon/outragedpinkracoon.github.io/_posts/2022-06-07-how-to-rock-at-one-to-ones.md

 One-to-ones are your most important meetings.
 No, really.

 I've rarely had a line report that, when asked, 'what does a successful one-to-one look like for you?' could answer based on previous good experiences with managers.
-One-to-ones are an oddly complex topic that needs to be practised, studied and learned, which unfortunately doesn't often happen with new managers.
+One-to-ones are an oddly complex topic so they need to be practised, studied and learned, which unfortunately doesn't often happen with new managers.

-In this article I share my insights into how you can rock your one-to-ones, making a difference in your line reports’ happiness and motivation levels.
-I will focus on normal business-as-usual one-to-ones rather than feedback or performance conversations and any other types of meeting you may need to have.

 ## What Is The Purpose Of A One-To-One?